aurae-runtime/aurae/README.md

 [^compare]:
-    As a low-level building block, the Aurae Project works well with any higher-order system by offering a thoughtful set of API calls and controls for managing workloads on a node or single piece of hardware.
+    As a low-level building block, the Aurae Project works well with any higher-order system by offering a thoughtful set of API calls and controls for managing workloads on a single node.

 [^medium]:
     Learn more from the [Medium Blog: Why fix Kubernetes and Systemd?] by [Kris Nóva]).

+[^memory-safe]:
-[^memory-safe]: The reliability and effectiveness of the Rust systems language make it an excellent choice for the development of the Aurae project.
+    The reliability and effectiveness of the Rust systems language make it an excellent choice for the development of the Aurae project.
 [Learn more about Rust]

 <!-- +Status Badges -->